 Overview of Acne

-When someone has acne, the hair, sebum and keratinocytes may plug up the pore, which keeps the sebum from reaching the surface of the skin.
+Acne is an inflammatory disorder of the skin, which has sebaceous (oil) glands that connects to the hair follicle, which contains a fine hair.
+In healthy skin, the sebaceous glands make sebum that empties onto the skin surface through the pore, which is an opening in the follicle.
+Keratinocytes, a type of skin cell, line the follicle.
+Normally as the body sheds skin cells, the keratinocytes rise to the surface of the skin.
+When someone has acne, the hair, sebum, and keratinocytes stick together inside the pore.
+This prevents the keratinocytes from shedding and keeps the sebum from reaching the surface of the skin.
 The mixture of oil and cells allows bacteria that normally live on the skin to grow in the plugged follicles and cause inflammation—swelling, redness, heat, and pain.
-When the wall of the plugged follicle breaks down, it spills the bacteria, skin cells and sebum into nearby skin, causing lesions or pimples.
+When the wall of the plugged follicle breaks down, it spills the bacteria, skin cells, and sebum into nearby skin, creating lesions or pimples.

 For most people, acne tends to go away by the time they reach their thirties, but some people in their forties and fifties continue to have this skin problem.